Abimael Guzmán: Insurgency

-Capture
+The Captura del Siglo

 In 1992, during the first administration of President Alberto Fujimori, the National Directorate Against Terrorism (DIRCOTE) began surveillance on several residences in Lima because agents suspected that terrorists were using them as safehouses.
 One of those residences, in the upper-class neighborhood of Surco, had been operating as a ballet studio.
 The DIRCOTE operatives routinely searched the garbage taken out from the house.
 The house was supposedly inhabited by only one person, the dance teacher Maritza Garrido Lecca, but it was soon noticed that the household produced more garbage than one person could account for.
 Furthermore, agents found discarded tubes of cream for the treatment of psoriasis, an ailment that Guzmán was known to have.
 On 12 September 1992, an elite unit of the DIRCOTE carried out Operation Victoria, raiding the Surco residence.
-On the second floor of the house, they found and arrested Guzmán and eight others, including Laura Zambrano and Elena Iparraguirre, Guzmán's female companion.
+On the second floor of the house, they found and arrested Guzmán and eight others, including Laura Zambrano and Elena Yparraguirre, Guzmán's female companion.

 Trials and imprisonment

 Guzmán was tried by a court of hooded military judges under provisions of articles 15 and 16 of Law 25475 adopted by Fujimori's government in May 1992 after April's constitutional crisis.
 After a three-day trial, Guzmán was sentenced to life imprisonment and incarcerated at the naval base on the island of San Lorenzo off the coast of Lima.

 Subsequently, he was said to have negotiated with a presidential advisor at the time, Vladimiro Montesinos, in order to receive some benefits in exchange for helping the Peruvian government put an end to the Shining Path's militant activities.
 Guzmán appeared several times on Peruvian television and on 1 October 1993, he publicly declared "peace" with the Peruvian government.
 This declaration split the Shining Path and raised questions about the organization's future.
 About 6,000 guerrillas within the party accepted it as a sign of defeat and surrendered.

 Guzmán's re-trial began on 5 November 2004.
 The international press was held in a sound-proof chamber and all media was banned from observing the trial after the Shining Path cadre turned their backs on the judges and delivered a revolutionary salute to the media gallery.
 The only words Guzmán spoke in the presence of the international press were "Long live the Communist Party of Peru!
 Glory to Marxism–Leninism–Maoism!
 Glory to the Peruvian people!
-Long live the heroes of the people’s war!"
+Long live the heroes of the people's war!"
 After he made this statement, the courtroom microphones were silenced and the press was unable to hear any of the proceedings that followed.
 When the trial resumed on 12 November, no reporters were allowed to observe the proceedings.
 Eventually two of the judges recused themselves and the trial ended in chaos.
 Guzmán's third trial began in September 2005 and was opened and closed amid a media blackout.
 No reporters were allowed to attend.